gramineproject/graphene/Documentation/oldwiki/Graphene-SGX-Manifest-Syntax.md

 These files are not cryptographically hashed and are thus not protected.
 It is insecure to allow files containing code or critical information; developers must not allow files blindly!

+### File Policy

+    sgx.file_policy=[default|audit]
+    (Default: default)

+This syntax specifies the file policy, determining the behavior of authentication to the opening file.
+By default, trusted and allowed files are strictly defined by the syntax sgx.trusted_files.foo and sgx.allowed_files.foo.
+If the file policy is `audit`, all files other than trusted and allowed files are deemed as allowed with audit message.
+This is a convenient way to debug the file authentication when porting wild applications to Graphene-SGX.

 ### Trusted Child Processes

     sgx.trusted_children.[identifier]=[URI of signature (.sig)]